andrewmunsell/lfx/README.md

 Other command line parameters for the LFX server include:

 ```
 --help, -h    Display help for LFX
 --config, -c  Path to the configuration file.
---daemon, -d  Start the process as a daemon.
-Only useful if the HTTP server is enabled as well.  [default: false]
+--daemon, -d  Start the process as a daemon.  [default: false]
 ```

 ## Configuration